Enjoying the Ho Chi Minh Cu Chi Tunnel Tour.

 How can you enjoy the Ho Chi Minh Cu Chi Tunnel Tour?

-Cu Chi tunnels is probably the number one visited attraction from Ho Chi Minh City, therefore, there are plenty of different travel options when planning your unforgettable day as a dark tourist.
+Cu Chi tunnels is probably the number one visited attraction for a Ho Chi Minh City itinerary, therefore, there are plenty of different travel options when planning your unforgettable day as a dark tourist.

 As you can see on the map, the standard journey via road is around 44km and an hour long (in theory).
 Which method of transport you choose can have a significant impact on your journey time and comfort levels, so plan accordingly!